katieskipper/wordwar/README.md

 ## Is it any good?

 No. It uses OSX's dictionary file found in /usr/share/dict/words, which is incomplete.
-The list of prefixes is short as well.
-TODO: I need to add time limits and top scores.
+TODO: I need to add top scores.

 ## License